Bombus terrestris: Learning

-Limitations on foraging precision

 While bees are highly adept at discrimination tasks, they are still limited by the magnitude of difference needed in hue to properly carry out these tests.
 Error rates of color recognition decrease in B. terrestris when flower pigments are closer together on the color spectrum.
 This might have damaging effects on pollination efficiency if bees visit different flower species with similar, but distinct colors, which can only be mediated if the flowers have unique shapes.

-Social learning

 While bees often forage alone, experiments demonstrate that young foragers might learn what flowers provide the most nectar more quickly when foraging with older workers.
 B. terrestris individuals have a faster learning curve for visiting unfamiliar, yet rewarding flowers, when they can see a conspecific foraging on the same species.
 The discovery of this type of associative learning is a novel insight into bee behavior and may supplement learning via color reward association.

 Parasites and disease

-Brood parasites
+Parasites

 B. terrestris is parasitized by B. bohemicus, a brood-parasitic Cuckoo bee that invades B. terrestris hives and takes over reproductive dominance from the host queen, laying its own eggs that will be cared for by host workers.
 Another brood parasite is the bee B. vestalis.
 Both of these are distributed in various regions of Europe.
 The difference between B. bohemicus and B. vestalis is that the former parasitizes several bumble bee species while B. vestalis exclusively parasitizes B. terrestris.